sagi-z/CanvasCV/doxygen_in/tut_checkboxes.md

 We going to take a look at using the *CheckBoxes* now.
 The concept is similar to *RadioButtons* and the *SelectionBox*.
-In the tutorial about layout managers we'll see an example frame with all of them.
+In the tutorial about layout managers we'll see an example frame with several of them together.

 [TOC]